DiSC CS style graphic with text: stability, accuracy, support

 However, this is only a starting place for the Everything DiSC profile.
 The assessment uses eight scales for much deeper insights.

-As you might expect, people with the CS style score highest on the SC/CS scale.
+As you might expect, people with the CS style score highest on the CS/SC scale.
 This scale measures a cautious, passive disposition using items such as, “I spend more time listening than talking” and “I tend to be soft-spoken.”
 Further, the responses of CS-style people show tendencies slightly more in line with the C style than the S style.
 C-style folks are often orderly and precise.
 People with S styles are likely supportive and warm.
 CS styles are a blend of the two, with a little more C in the mix.

 Think you have a CS style?